PanicStation.org

 Scope note

-These are first steps for the next few hours.
-Longer-term decisions (follow-up care, allergy evaluation, prevention planning) can come later.
+These are first steps for the next few hours only.
+Later decisions about follow-up care, allergy evaluation, infection treatment, or prevention may need a clinician or another qualified specialist.

 Important note